House sends oil and gas bill to the Senate after pro-industry amendments

-The Idaho House gushed in favor of a rewrite of the state’s oil and gas regulations after approving amendments that addressed the concerns of the state only company producing petroleum.
+Idaho House members gushed in favor of a rewrite of the state’s oil and gas regulations after approving amendments that addressed the concerns of the state’s only company producing petroleum.

-The final 68-0 vote with two abstaining votes sends the bill to the Senate where it’s expected to have a hearing Thursday morning.
-Alta Mesa, the Houston-based company that has invested $162 million in the state and had eight producing oil and natural gas well has opposed it since Rep. Judy Boyle, R-Midvale, introduced it March 1.
+The final 68-0 vote sends the bill to the Senate, where it’s set for a hearing Thursday morning.
+Alta Mesa, the Houston company that has invested $162 million in the state and has eight wells producing oil and natural gas, has opposed the bill since Rep. Judy Boyle, R-Midvale, introduced it March 1.
 But a marathon meeting between landowners, lawmakers, several industry representatives and Idaho Gov. Butch Otter led to a revised bill.

-It was sent to the amending order by the House Resources and Conservation Committee after two days of hearings Tuesday.
-Boyle said the amendments were written later that night that meet the approval of all the parties.
+That bill was sent to the amending order Tuesday by the House Resources and Conservation Committee after two days of hearings.
+Boyle said the amendments were written Tuesday night and met the approval of all the parties.

 “We came to final resolution last night,” Boyle said.

-John Foster, a lobbyist for Alta Mesa and all of its subsidiaries in Idaho said the company had no comment.
+John Foster, a lobbyist for Alta Mesa and its subsidiaries in Idaho, said the company had no comment.

+The bill gets a hearing before the Senate Resources and Environment Committee at 8 a.m.
+Thursday.

-The main amendment eliminated the requirement that in leases with landowners an oil company must pay the entire costs of marketing, transporting and processing oil, gas or natural gas plant liquids unless other arrangements made.
-It also removes the requirement for contracts with landowners who are forced to sell their oil and gas by the state during forced pooling.
+The main amendment eliminated the requirement that in leases with landowners, an oil company must pay the entire costs of marketing, transporting and processing oil, gas or natural gas plant liquids unless other arrangements are made.
+It also removes the requirement for contracts with landowners who are forced to sell their oil and gas by the state through a process called “forced pooling.”

 The bill changes the makeup of the Idaho Oil and Gas Conservation Commission, putting three petroleum industry experts, the Department of Lands director and a county commissioner from an oil producing county on the commission.